Shakpro10/Absenteeism-Prediction-App/README.md

 Deployment

 The app is deployed on Heroku, aws and accessible through the following URL:
-Absenteeism Prediction App on Heroku
+Absenteeism Prediction App on Heroku: https://absenteeism-predictor-95f9fbe5a2b8.herokuapp.com/
 ________________________________________